xdpiqbx/xdpiqbx/README.md

 ### WEB

-However, since May 2022, I have started to pay much more attention to learning programming.
-I completed a long and very interesting Full Stack Developer course.
-During the course, I significantly improved my knowledge in HTML, CSS, JS.
-Studied and can use: ReactJS, Redux, Node.js (NPM), MongoDB, Express.js, WEBPACK.
+However, since May 2020, I have started to pay much more attention to learning programming.
+I completed a long and very interesting **Full Stack Developer** course.
+During the course, I significantly improved my knowledge in `HTML`, `CSS`, `JS`.
+Studied and can use: `ReactJS`, `Redux`, `Node.js` (`NPM`), `MongoDB`, `Express.js`, `WEBPACK`.

-For work, I wrote a Telegram bot that reminded of colleagues' birthdays -> [repo](https://github.com/xdpiqbx/date-remainder-sf-production)
+For work, I wrote a Telegram bots:
+- this bot reminded of colleagues' birthdays -> [repo](https://github.com/xdpiqbx/date-remainder-sf-production)
+- this bot helped keep track of vehicles in the unit and kept a history of each vehicle's refueling, including refueling receipts [repo](https://github.com/xdpiqbx/sbi_refuel_bot)

+And I wanted to write a web interface on React.js for refueling bot... but the war started.
+We had a lot of work trips, and there was simply no time for anything.

+---

 ### JAVA

+*And I had to do all this exclusively in my own time, I could do it at work.*

 <!--
 **xdpiqbx/xdpiqbx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.